lennilobel/sql2025-workshop-hol-orlando2025/README.md

-﻿# Visual Studio Live!
-Las Vegas 2025
+﻿# Data Platform Live!
+Orlando 2025

-### Hands-On Lab: SQL Server 2022 for Developers
+### Hands-On Lab — Building Modern Applications with SQL Server 2025: AI and New Developer Features

 Welcome!

 Before diving into the hands-on labs, ensure you have the necessary software and databases installed.
 Follow these steps to set up your environment:

-1. **SQL Server 2022**: A local instance of SQL Server 2022 is required for the labs.
+1. **SQL Server 2025**: A local instance of SQL Server 2025 is required for the labs.
 The Developer Edition of SQL Server 2022 is free for development and testing, not for production, and includes all the features of SQL Server 2022.
 Download and install it from [Microsoft's SQL Server Downloads page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (right-click and open in a new tab).
 When the installer starts, choose the **Basic** installation option.

 2. **SQL Server Management Studio (SSMS)**: To interact with SQL Server, including running queries and managing databases, install the latest version of SSMS.
 Download SSMS from [here](https://aka.ms/ssmsfullsetup) (right-click and open in a new tab).